|Henry Morton Stanley|

 March 21, 1685 – Baroque composer Johann Sebastian Bach was born in Eisenach, Germany.

 March 21, 1692 – In connection with the Salem witchcraft trials, Magistrates Hathorne and Corwin examined Martha Corey.

-On March 21, 1778, just three days after British Loyalists and Hessian mercenary forces assault the local New Jersey militia at Quinton’s Bridge, three miles from Salem, New Jersey, the same contingent surprises the colonial militia at Hancock’s Bridge, five miles from Salem, N.J.
-During the battle, the Loyalists not only kill several members of the Salem militia, but also two known Loyalists.
+On March 21, 1778 - Just three days after British Loyalists and Hessian mercenary forces assaulted the local New Jersey militia at Quinton’s Bridge, three miles from Salem, New Jersey, the same contingent surprised the colonial militia at Hancock’s Bridge, five miles from Salem, N.J.
+During the battle, the Loyalists not only killed several members of the Salem militia, but also two known Loyalists.
 At least 20 were killed in the fight inside the house of Judge William Hancock in what is now known as the Massacre at Hancock's Bridge.

 March 21, 1788 - Almost the entire city of New Orleans, La. was destroyed by fire.
 In all, around 856 buildings were destroyed.

 March 21, 1790 - Thomas Jefferson reported to U.S. President George Washington as the new secretary of state.

 March 21, 1805 – Early Conecuh County, Ala. teacher, lawyer and judge Henry Franklin Stearns was born in Stanstead, Ontario, Canada.